afonsoreyna/BIG-DATA-ANALYTICS-IMS/README.md

 # Customer Targeting with Machine Learning

-This project implements a machine learning model to identify a target group of customers for a voucher campaign, enhancing marketing strategies through data-driven insights.

 ## Project Context

-In this project, our objective was to effectively identify a group of customers who would be most receptive to receiving a voucher.
-We applied a supervised machine learning approach to analyze customer behavior and predict their likelihood of making a purchase.
+The objective of this project was to identify a group of customers who would be most receptive to receiving a voucher.
+We employed a supervised uplift machine learning approach to analyse customer behaviour and predict their likelihood of making a purchase.
+However, there were some nuances to be considered.
+The objective was to drive revenue, so it was crucial to avoid targeting customers who were likely to purchase without the incentive of a voucher.
+This was to minimise cannibalisation.
+In essence, the target audience were persuadable customers who were not prone to making a purchase, but who would respond positively when incentivised with a voucher.

 ## Methodology